Digging for Geodes At Jacob’s Geode Mine

 The phone call was pleasant and I asked for advice on what tools I should bring.
 My last dig at Fisher Mountain mostly involved digging in tailings and while some people did have larger tools, most of the digging could be accomplished with a small hand rake.
 Tim, the owner of Sheffler’s, advised me that I should bring pry bars, a full sized shovel, sledge hammer, rock hammer, and, of course, 5 gallon buckets!

 That kind of surprised me, but I had just the week before bought a 3lb Estwing sledge hammer so I hopped over to the local hardware store to pick up a smaller pry bar to go with the 3′ pry I already owned.
-In my life, pry bars are mostly used to scatter throughout my house near doors just in case I need a quick weapon so a small 15″ pry had ever been a priority.
+In my life, pry bars are mostly used to scatter throughout my house near doors just in case I need a quick weapon so a small 15″ pry had never been a priority.

 Driving to the Keokuk Region